Religion in the Comoros

-The predominant religion in the Comoros is Islam, with a small Christian minority.
+The predominant religion in Comoros is Islam, with a small Christian minority.
 Although the constitution, as revised in 2018, removed the reference to a state religion in the 2009 constitution, stating simply that Sunni Islam is the source of national identity, a 2008 law promulgated in January 2013 outlawed the practice of other forms of Islam in the country.
 Propagation of non-Islamic religions is prohibited.